Note: This is part one in a series on Marketo-Salesforce integrations.

 The Marketo-Salesforce integration is one of the most attractive and useful qualities of the Marketo platform tool.
 Built as a native integration, the bidirectional and controllable sync of the two platforms equips marketing, sales and many others that play a role in the customer journey to work from a shared set of information.

 Marketo and Salesforce together help you understand the digital body language of a lead and how it relates to the demographic and firmographic data.
 Together, they can help you take action on the analytics that result from the marriage of the two systems.
 The integration is key in marketing and sales alignment, in transforming marketing into a profit center and in empowering marketing to do smarter initiatives.

 Setting up your Salesforce/Marketo integration involves a hefty amount of planning.
 You need to consider how the databases are going to align, profiles and hierarchy, lead assignment roles and ownership, and the source of truth when it comes to data points.
-We’ll cover all this and more in our article on setting up your Salesforce/Marketo integration.
+Read more about setting up your Marketo-Salesforce integration.

 Optimizing your Salesforce/Marketo integration is one of the most important tasks to complete after setting up your instance.
 You should not have a “set it and forget it” mentality when it comes to your integration.
-In this article, we’ll show you how to keep your Salesforce campaigns active and how to set their dates, how to customize activities and utilize tokens, how to use Salesforce reporting based on Marketo activity, how to use Marketo Sales Insight and much more.
+We’ll show you how to keep your Salesforce campaigns active and how to set their dates, how to customize activities and utilize tokens, how to use Salesforce reporting based on Marketo activity, how to use Marketo Sales Insight and much more.